cutandjoin/cutandjoin.github.io/support.md

 # Support Cjam

-If you enjoy using Cjam, consider supporting its development.
+If Cjam is useful to you, consider supporting its development.
-Your contributions help fund updates and improvements!

 <a href="https://buymeacoffee.com/cutandjoin" target="_blank">Buy Me a Coffee</a>